dougeby/IntuneDocs/InTuneDocs/EULA/microsoft-intune-privacy-statement.md

 # Microsoft Intune Privacy Statement

 Microsoft is committed to protecting your privacy.
-This privacy statement applies to the data collected by Microsoft through [!INCLUDE[wit_firstref](../includes/wit_firstref_md.md)] (the “Services”); it does not apply to other online or offline Microsoft sites, products, or services.
+This privacy statement applies to the data collected by Microsoft through Microsoft Intune (the “Services”); it does not apply to other online or offline Microsoft sites, products, or services.

-[!INCLUDE[wit_firstref](../includes/wit_firstref_md.md)] provides enterprise IT Administrators with cloud-based security, management tools and reports, and an upgrade license to the latest version of the Windows operating system, helping them to keep their Windows based PCs up-to-date and secure from virtually anywhere.
+Microsoft Intune provides enterprise IT Administrators with cloud-based security, management tools and reports, and an upgrade license to the latest version of the Windows operating system, helping them to keep their Windows based PCs up-to-date and secure from virtually anywhere.

 **Notice to End Users:** All references to “you” or “your” in this privacy statement are to the customers who contract with Microsoft for the Services.
 Microsoft’s customers, in turn, may use the Services to develop, provide and host services for their end users.
 Any information Microsoft collects or handles through the Services is processed for our customers.
 End users should direct privacy-related requests to the entity providing services to the end user.
 Microsoft is not responsible for the privacy practices of our customers or other third parties except as specifically provided in your agreement(s) with Microsoft.

 -   **[Customer Data](#customer-data)**